caiosabadin/notes/sass/tutorial.md

 To work with this syntax, files must be saved as .sass instead of .scss.

-This format however is advised against, in that it severely breaks compatibility with regular CSS files, which, among other possible issues, makes it harder to copy and paste.
+This format, however, is advised against.
+It severely breaks compatibility with regular CSS files, which, among other possible issues, makes it harder to copy and paste.

 ## Encoding ##